Official Answers by Chaosium

 Also, does a war trained mount immediately get 50% below the trainer’s skill in attacks or does that have to be trained separately (or separately for each attack)?

 Those are general guidelines.
 Assume that when a fully-trained warhorse is purchased it will be trained at those levels.
-If you for some reason desire more granularity, please ask your gamemaster.
+For further details see Weapons & Equipment, Training Animals, page 39

 Communication Skills (page 168)